“Every man dies — Not every man really lives.” — William Ross

 A few days ago, I was surfing online when I came across someone’s bucket list.
-It quickly inspired me to create my own list and write an article about it at the same time.
+It inspired me to create my own bucket list and write a post about it at the same time.

 What’s a Bucket List?

-If you haven’t heard about the term “bucket list”, it is a list of all the goals you want to achieve, dreams you want to fulfill and life experiences you desire to experience before you die.
+If you have never heard of the term “bucket list”, it is a list of all the goals you want to achieve, dreams you want to fulfill, and life experiences you wish to experience before you die.

-If you don’t live your days by personal goals and plans, chances are you spend most of your time caught up in a flurry of day-to-day activities.
-Ever feel your days are passing you by without any tangible output to speak of?
-What did you accomplish in the past 3 months?
-What are your upcoming goals for the next 3 months?
-Look at the things you did and the things you’re planning to do next – Do they mean anything to you if you are to die today?
-Having a bucket list reminds you of what’s really important so you can act on them.
+If you don’t live your days by goals and plans, chances are that you spend most of your time caught in a flurry of day-to-day activities.
+Ever felt that your days are passing you by without any tangible output?
+What did you accomplish in the past month?
+What are your goals for the next three months?
+Look at the things that you have been doing and the things that you’re planning to do next — do they mean anything to you if you are to die today?
+Having a bucket list reminds you of what’s really important to you so that you can act on them.

-Even if you frequently live by goals or to-do lists, they are probably framed within a certain social context e.g. performance, career, health.
-A bucket list opens up the context.
-It’s a forum to set anything and everything you’ve ever wanted to do, whether it’s big, small or random.
+Even if you live by goals or to-do lists, they are probably framed within a social context, e.g. performance, career, health.
+A bucket list opens up the context for your life.
+It’s a list to identify everything you’ve ever wanted to do, whether it’s big or small, purposeful or random.

-It’s just like planning ahead all the highlights you want for YOUR whole life.
-Even though goal setting is already my staple activity, I still found many new things to do while I was writing on my own list.
+It’s just like planning all the highlights for YOUR life. :D Even though I already set goals by default, I still found many new things to do while writing on my own list.
 It was an incredibly insightful exercise.
-What’s more, coming up with my list gave me a whole new layer of enthusiasm knowing what’s in store ahead!
+What’s more, coming up with my list gave me new-found enthusiasm knowing what I have planned ahead for my life!

 Create Your Bucket List

 If you don’t have a bucket list, I highly recommend you to create one.
-How much does it cost?
+How much will it cost?
 Zero.
-How long does it take?
-Probably 30 minutes to an hour, or more if you get really caught up in the writing.
-What do you stand to gain?
-Significant clarity and focus on what you want from your life.
-It’s an invaluable exchange.
+How long will it take?
+Probably 30 minutes to an hour; more if you get really caught up in writing it. :) What do you stand to gain?
+Significant clarity in what you want from life.
+It’s an invaluable exchange. :)

-If you already have your list, take this opportunity to review it.
-See if there are new items you want to add-on.
+If you already have a bucket list, take this opportunity to review it.
+See if there are new items you want to add on.
 If so, add them in.
 Check if all the items listed are still relevant.
 If not, remove them.

 Now, take out your pen and paper or open up a text document.
 Start writing down what comes to mind as you read these questions: